okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 * If you want to delete all custom translations and revert to the original Okta-provided template, click **Reset to Default**.

-### Expression Language variables
+#### Expression Language variables

 Email templates use common and unique [Expression Language (EL) variables](https://help.okta.com/okta_help.htm?id=ext-expression-language).
 EL variables enable advanced customization and, when used in place of hard-coded URLs, can prevent potential broken links.

 > **Note:** Some templates listed in the [variables tables](https://help.okta.com/okta_help.htm?id=ext-expression-language) may not appear in your org.
 To obtain these templates, contact [Okta Support](https://support.okta.com/help/s/?_ga=2.17747641.1660906902.1597076228-1076744453.1575496867).

-### Enhanced Email Macros
+#### Enhanced Email Macros

 <ApiLifecycle access="ea" />

 > **Note:** To access this self-service EA feature, you need to enable **Enhanced Email Macros** in the Feature Manager.
 See [Feature Lifecycle Management](/docs/concepts/feature-lifecycle-management/) and [Manage Early Access and Beta features](https://help.okta.com/okta_help.htm?id=ext_Manage_Early_Access_features).
 For free orgs, contact [Okta Support](https://support.okta.com/help/s/?_ga=2.17747641.1660906902.1597076228-1076744453.1575496867) to request email customization.

-#### Overview of the Enhanced Email Macros feature
+> **Note:** The EA Enhanced Email Macros feature is supported in Okta Identity Engine. <ApiLifecycle access="ie" />

-The Enhanced Email Macros feature provides you with the functionality to customize the email templates with even greater flexibility than EL.
-It changes the underlying email templating engine from EL variables to [Velocity Templating Language (VTL)](https://velocity.apache.org/).
-This allows you to customize your org's email templates so that you can use enhanced conditional logic, all of the attributes in the Okta [User Profile object](/docs/reference/api/users/#profile-object), and some of the org attributes in these macros, as documented below.
+The Enhanced Email Macros feature provides you with the functionality to customize the email templates with even greater flexibility than Expression Language.
+It changes the underlying email templating engine from Expression Language variables to [Velocity Templating Language (VTL)](https://velocity.apache.org/).
+This allows you to customize your org's email templates so that you can use:

+- enhanced conditional logic
+- all of the attributes in the Okta [User Profile object](/docs/reference/api/users/#profile-object)
+- some of the org attributes in these macros

 All of Okta's default email templates are available for customization.

-#### What this EA feature doesn't enable

-Okta doesn't perform any automated migration of previously customized email templates for this EA feature.
+> **Note:** Okta doesn't perform any automated migration of previously customized email templates for this EA feature.
 This means that when you enable the Enhanced Email Macros feature to access the functionality, all email templates revert to defaults.
 However, when you disable the Enhanced Email Macros feature, your old customized templates return.
 If you choose to disable the feature, you lose access to the customizations done while the EA feature was enabled.

-> **Note:** The EA Enhanced Email Macros feature is supported in Okta Identity Engine. <ApiLifecycle access="ie" />

 #### Velocity Templating syntax